 Losing my Religion by Vishwas Mudagal

 Mudagal’s writing is beautiful.
 His storytelling is edgy and keeps you curious.
 His language is modern but not frivolous.
-His characters are strong and something that most of us aspire to be – living life on our own terms, being successful and no apologies for being wealthy.
-He also gives a strong message that business need not be glamorous always – you can make as much money being a geeky nerd as by being a trader on the streets of an ancient city or being a part of the age old traditions.
-He also demystifies the media by putting light on some of the most famous reality shows and how they are doctored and managed for the viewership rather than for the content or talent of the participants.
+And his characters are strong and something that most of us aspire to be – living life on our own terms, being successful and no apologies for being wealthy.
+He also gives a strong message that business need not be glamorous always.
+You can make as much money being a geeky nerd as by being a trader on the streets of an ancient city or being a part of the age old traditions.
+He also demystifies the media by putting light on some of the most famous reality shows.
+And how they are doctored and managed for the viewership.
+Rather than for the content or talent of the participants.

 There is a romantic love story between two strong individuals.
 And how their passion for each other brings them together in a very filmy way despite all possible differences between them.
 Somewhere he seems to be rooting for the free spirit.
 That is getting lost in the society where most of us are trying to live our life as expected by others and not as we want it.